 Wire fraud requires proof of (1) an intentional scheme to defraud another and (2) the use of interstate wire communications to carry out the scheme.

 In order to secure a conviction for wire fraud, federal prosecutors must show that a defendant acted with the intent to fraudulently deprive someone of money, property, "honest services," or something of value.
 A person cannot accidentally commit wire fraud.

-Wire fraud crimes involve schemes to defraud.
+Wire fraud crimes involve "schemes" to defraud.
 A scheme to defraud is a plan a person employs that uses a statement, promise, misrepresentation, deception, or any other kind of falsehood designed to deprive a victim of something of value.
 For example, offering to sell someone land that you do not own, in order to get that person to give you money, is a scheme to defraud.

 The defenses available to anyone charged with wire fraud will differ depending on the circumstances.
 The following defenses are often used in wire fraud cases, though they do not always apply in every situation, and do not represent all of the possible defenses available.

 A scheme to defraud rests on intending to defraud someone of something of value.
-A person who acts in good faith doesn't commit mail fraud because that person does not have the intent to enter into a scheme to defraud the victim.
+A person who acts in good faith doesn't commit wire fraud because that person does not have the intent to enter into a scheme to defraud the victim.

 For example, a person charged with wire fraud could show good faith by proving that he acted within the requirements imposed under state law, that he didn't have any financial motive for depriving the victims of property, that he obtained legal advice from a lawyer before acting, or that he attempted to rectify the loss the victim suffered once learning of it.